benkeser/slapnap/slapnap_documentation.md

 When `cvperf="TRUE"` and a super learner is constructed, an additional layer of cross validation is used to evaluate the predictive performance of the super learner and of the `cv selector`.

-## Variable importance details
+## Variable importance

-If `importance_grp` or `importance_ind` is specified, then variable importance estimates are computed based on the fitted `learners`.
+If `importance_grp` or `importance_ind` is specified, variable importance estimates are computed based on the `learners`.
 Both biological and prediction importance can be obtained; we discuss each in the following two sections.

 ### Biological importance {#sec:biolimp}